oracle/weblogic-kubernetes-operator/kubernetes/tutorial/README.md

   - Have Helm installed: both the Helm client (helm) and the Helm server (Tiller).
 See [official helm doc](https://github.com/helm/helm/blob/master/docs/install.md) for detail.

 ## To setup from scratch
-Before run script to setup everything automatically, there is one step needs to be done manually.
+**NOTE:** Before run script to setup everything automatically, there is one manual step.
 You need to create an empty folder which will be used as the root folder for PVs.

 ```
 git clone https://github.com:oracle/weblogic-kubernetes-operator.git
 cd ./weblogic-kubernetes-operator/kubernetes/tutorial/
-export PV_ROOT=<PVPath>  # the value is the absolute path of the folder you just created
+export PV_ROOT=<PVPath>  # the value is the absolute path of the PV folder you just created
 ./startup.sh
 # Or you can choose to run startup-v.sh which will use Voyager as the load balancer.
 ```